Showing posts with label PD - arcade. Show all posts

 My bad (as the kids say)

-After drooling over Sinister Development's Centipede, there seemed little reason for any other version of this game.
+After drooling over Sinister Development's Centipede, there seemed to be little reason to play any other version.
 Stupidly, I skipped Robert Dytmire's Megapede without giving it a second thought.
 Thankfully, I came to my senses and went back to it.
-I'm glad I did because this is nothing less than a fantastic homebrew effort with exhilarating gameplay featuring bosses, extra swarms, level-select and support for adults or kids.
-The audio is great and I adore the clunky 8-bit style with comically cute sprites and enormous mushrooms.
+I'm glad I did because this is nothing less than a fantastic homebrew effort with exhilarating gameplay featuring bosses, extra swarms, level-select, and support for adults or kids.
+The audio is great, and I adore the clunky 8-bit style with comically cute sprites and enormous mushrooms.

 Don't be an idiot, like I was, this is a fantastic millipede conversion!!